CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 administrator.
 Then click 'Save pod'.

 Once added, MAAS will automatically discover and store the resources that a Pod contains.
-Any pre-composed machines will also appear on the 'Nodes' page and be commissioned.
+Any pre-composed machines will also appear on the 'Machines' page and be commissioned.

 This is how a Virsh Pod is added: